You’ve registered for a booth at a trade show, and the countdown is on to gather everything you’ll need for your space.

 Start thinking about your booth as soon as you register for the show.
 Many large-scale print jobs like trade show displays can take 2–4 weeks to print and deliver if you want to avoid rush charges.
 Whether you design it yourself or hire a professional, allow enough time to finalize the artwork well in advance of the printer’s due date.
 Allowing 8–12 weeks for design and printing will mean the project is well-thought-out and avoids the chance of costly mistakes due to a rushed timeline.

 2. Keep important messaging large, brief, and above waist-height

 Keeping important information above the waist ensures it is viewable and is comfortable to read without having to bend over.
 It also will not be hidden by furniture or other booth visitors.
 Keep your company logo up high so there is no confusion as to whose booth the attendee is in.
 Do not treat your trade show as a giant information sheet.
 Try to condense your message down to a few impactful headlines printed at a large legible size, capable of being read from a distance.

 Below is a display and series of designs Davidson Belluso created for RevSolve.
 In the display, note that all the text is kept above waist height for comfortable reading.
-And the brand look and feel is incorporated nicely, so all materials look like a family.
-Which brings me to my next point…
+And the brand look and feel are incorporated nicely, so all materials look like a family.
+This brings me to my next point…

 3. Keep the look consistent